Best Wok Pan of 2020

 Maintenance and Clean-up

-No one we know enjoys spending time scrubbing pans, so we scrambled eggs in every pan, and then timed how long it took to scrub them clean.
-Not surprisingly, the nonstick pans performed the best, taking only a few strokes with a dishcloth.
-Most of the cast iron and carbon steel pans needed to be seasoned, and require maintenance to stay seasoned.
+No one we know enjoys spending time scrubbing pans, so we scrambled eggs in every pan and then timed how long it took to scrub them clean.
+Not surprisingly, the non-stick pans performed the best, taking only a few strokes with a dishcloth.
+The Kenmore came clean quickly, and the Craft was one of the easiest pans without a coating to clean.
+Most of the cast iron and carbon steel pans need to be seasoned and require maintenance to stay seasoned.
 We tested this process by following the manufacturer's instructions.
 The easiest to season and maintain in our test kitchen with an electric stove was the Souped Up Recipe because the wood handle is removable, so it can be seasoned in the oven.

 Quality and Durability

 To test scratch resistance on the inside of the pan, we gave each pan 400 strokes with a copper scrubber; any pans that got scratched lost points.
-While doing kitchen tests, we made note of the quality of materials, paying attention to if the pan felt sturdy, if the handles were stable, if the pan warped from heat, and the quality of the materials.
+While doing kitchen tests, we made note of the quality of materials, paying attention to if the pan felt sturdy, if the handles were stable, if the pan warped from heat and the quality of the materials.
+The Craft showed no damage from the stainless steel test.

 The Lodge Cast Iron scored the highest in this category, showing no impact from the tests.
 The Cuisinart Cast Iron also showed little wear and tear, and the Calphalon Tryply was a runner up, showing only minimal dings.